alexfrunza/tw-2024/README.md

 - Authorization is done with JWT tokens.

-- Passwords are hashed with argon2.
+- Passwords are hashed with Bcrypt.

 - The application is using prepared statements to prevent SQL injection.